flosse/scaleApp/README.markdown

       (use `on`, `off` and `emit` instead)
     - the methods `lsModules`, `lsInstances`, `lsPlugins` moved to the `ls` plugin
     - the `destroy` method of a module is now optional
+    - the `callback` property of the start option object was removed.
+      Use the `modulestate` plugin instead
 - plugins
     - new `submodule` plugin
     - improved `permission` and `i18n`